Easy Sourdough Starter Recipe – How to Grow, Keep & Use

 The wild yeast and the lactic acid bacteria working together create the bubbles and gas to rise bread.
 Because of the starter’s pH level and the presence of antibacterial agents, it’s able to prevent colonization by unwanted yeasts and bacteria – this is why you can have a starter last for many years.

 What this means for you is that your starter may take longer or shorter to grow than the steps I outline below.
-It's okay - and as I discussed in my sourdough tips page, the main thing I've learned with sourdough over the last three years is to have patience, with both the starter and the dough.
+It’s okay – and as I discussed in my sourdough tips page, the main thing I’ve learned with sourdough over the years is to have patience, with both the starter and the dough.

 (Adapted from Heavenly Homemakers)

-Day 1:
+Day 1

 - Put the flour into the jar or bowl and stir in the water.
-It should be mixed well and look pretty liquidy - that’s just the way it’s supposed to be the first day.

 - Cover the top of the container with muslin (or cheesecloth).
-You can secure it with a rubberband or tie, but I didn't, as you want the bacteria to find it's way in - just not dust or bugs.
+You can secure it with a rubber band or tie, but I didn’t, as you want the bacteria to find it’s way in – just not dust or bugs.

-- Keep in a warm place - I set mine on the top of the refrigerator, since I started making it in February.
+- Keep in a warm place – I set mine on the top of the refrigerator, since I started making it in February.
+You’ll want a kitchen temperature of 70 to 75 degrees or a place to put it that’s similar.

 Day 2

 - After 24 hours, the starter may have separated some (like in the day 2 photo above).
-You can pour off the dark liquid that is on the top or mix it in - this is called the "hooch" and is perfectly normal.
-(Over the years I've realized that it always produces some hooch as it waits in the fridge, since hooch means the starter is hungry.
-Mixing it back in seems to create a more sour bread.)
+You can pour off the dark liquid that is on the top or mix it in – this is called the “hooch” and is perfectly normal.
+(Over the years I’ve realized that it always produces some hooch as it waits in the fridge, since hooch means the starter is hungry.
+Mixing it back in creates a more sour bread.)

-- Pour the starter in to a fresh, clean jar or bowl (transferring it to a new jar or bowl each day allows the sides to remain clean- I've no idea if it's truly necessary or not).
-Add 1 cup of whole wheat flour and 1 cup of warm water, stirring well.
-Replace the cloth and return the jar to it's warm spot. (note: your starter probably doesn't smell very soury yet and that's okay)
+- Do not discard anything today.
+Add 1/2 cup of whole wheat flour and 1/2 cup of warm water, stirring well and scraping down the sides.
+Replace the cloth and return the jar to it’s warm spot.
+(Note: your starter probably doesn’t smell very soury yet and that’s okay.)

 Day 3